matloff/imageClassR/README.md

-# tdaImage
+# dimRedImage

 ## Overview

+Currently a popular method for image classification is Convolutional Neural Networks (CNN).
+It provides a general technique, and when properly tuned, can be quite powerful.

+The key phrase here, though, is "properly tuned."
+CNNs have many hyperparameters, and finding the proper combination can be quite difficult and extremely time-consuming.
+In some applications, alternative approaches may be desirable.

+This package takes an approach we call DR + ML, meaning one first applies a dimension reduction method, then applies a standard machine learning algorithm on the lower-dimensional data.

+For instance, one might take DR = PCA and ML = SVM; we apply SVM to the lower-dimensional data obtained by PCA.
+CNN may be viewed as a special case, described as C + NN.
+Here C represents the convolutional layers and NN the dense ones.

-Novel method for image classification using [Topological Data Analysis (TDA)](Slides.pdf).
+We feature TDAsweep, a novel method for image classification using [Topological Data Analysis (TDA)](Slides.pdf).
 Using TDA in the image contenxt, one is able to perform dimension reduction on a dataset to improve runtime of the analysis as well as to avoid the risk of overfitting.

+## TDAsweep

-## Intuition
+### Intuition

 Inspired from Topological Data Analysis, TDAsweep defines components in a more simplified way.
 Specifically, TDAsweep casts thresholding on the original image (each pixel value above the threshold will be denoted as 1 and 0 otherwise).
 Then, TDAsweep counts contiguous components in horizontal, vertical, and the two diagonal directions of a pixel matrix.
 The counts of the components in each direction will serve as the new set of features describing the original image.